ViLPy/backbone.service/README.md

 ================
 [![build status](https://secure.travis-ci.org/mkuklis/backbone.service.png)](http://travis-ci.org/mkuklis/backbone.service)

-Backbone.Service aims to help with the cases when restul API is not an option.
+Backbone.Service aims to help with the cases when standard restul API is not an option.

 ## Install